Is 'regen ag' a fad or the future of farming?

 Regenerative ag means different things to different people, even among its proponents, but its overriding aims are to rehabilitate topsoils, increase biodiversity and heal ecosystems damaged by two centuries of European farming practices.

-The overriding belief is that restoration of soil and landscape health, partly achieved through reduced man-made inputs such as fertilisers and chemicals, will improve yields and profitability.
+Supporters believe the restoration of both soil and landscape health, partly achieved through reduced man-made inputs such as fertilisers and chemicals, will improve yields and profitability.

 Regen ag farmers use practices that have been around for years including rotational grazing which seeks to mimic nature with animals intensively grazed in small paddocks for short bursts followed by long periods of pasture recovery.